 Hand to Mouth to India

-I wrote Hand to Mouth to India in 1997/8 at the age of 20 and it’s the tale of how I hitchhiked from England to India with no money.
+I wrote Hand to Mouth to India while sleeping on the beach in the winter of 97/98 and it’s the tale of how I hitchhiked from England to India with no money.

-You can read the first 3 chapters here and then if you want to get the whole book as a PDF in your inbox just subscribe here below!
+You can read the first 3 chapters here or if you want to download the whole book as a PDF in your inbox just subscribe here below :)

 Preface to the Third Edition